Some issues with coreboot on T420 (touchpad and phone jack)

 Throttling not work natively.
 On linux we have to install thermald to prevent overheating.
 But there seems not an equivalent software under Windows.

-#1 Updated by Mark Smith about 1 month ago
+#1 Updated by Mark Smith 3 months ago

 With the current build as of April 27th 2020, the touchpad seems to get recognized properly under Windows 10.
 Windows update fetched the correct driver, and trackpoint scrolling also works properly like it has done on Linux all this time.